-The National Hockey League’s San Francisco Golden Seals moved to Cleveland and became the Cleveland Barons just before the 1976-77 season.
-Financially precarious, they barely struggled through the year, and after the following season were absorbed by the equally shaky Minnesota North Stars, and the Barons disappeared.
+The National Hockey League’s San Francisco Golden Seals move to Cleveland and become the Cleveland Barons just before the 1976-77 season.
+Financially precarious, they barely struggle through the year.
+After the following season, the franchise is absorbed by the equally shaky Minnesota North Stars, and the Barons disappear.

 The Ten-Cent Beer Night Fiasco.

 When the Indians played in Municipal Stadium, the bad sight lines and cold Lake Erie breezes kept fans away even when the team was not terrible.
-By 1974, they hadn’t drawn a million fans in any season since 1959, and the previous three years had all been under 630,000.
-Special nights were planned to attract fans.
-On June 4, 1974, the Indians held “Ten-Cent Beer Night,” and over 25,000 showed up.
-By the second inning, drunken fans were running onto the field and taking their clothes off, and things went downhill from there.
-The ninth inning saw a full-fledged riot, with fans taking apart seats to fashion clubs and players using bats for defense.
-The game was forfeited to the visiting Texas Rangers.
+By 1974, they haven’t drawn a million fans in any season since 1959, and the previous three years have all been under 630,000.
+Special nights are planned to attract fans.
+On June 4, 1974, the Indians hold “Ten-Cent Beer Night,” and over 25,000 show up.
+By the second inning, drunken fans are running onto the field and taking their clothes off.
+Things go downhill from there.
+The ninth inning sees a full-fledged riot, with fans taking apart seats to fashion clubs and players using bats for defense.
+The game is forfeited to the visiting Texas Rangers.
 For more about it, you can consult Wikipedia’s entry “Ten-Cent Beer Night.”

 The Browns top picks go bust.

-Quarterback Bernie Kosar was from nearby Youngstown, Ohio, and had a spectacular career at the University of Miami.
-The Browns drafted Kosar with the first pick in the 1985 supplemental draft.
-As popular as any Cleveland athlete since Jimmy Brown and Rocky Colavito, Kosar was adored by Clevelanders.
-Nevertheless, after injuries limited his production, the team released him after losing Game 10 of the 1993 season.
-Fans were furious, and many swore off the Browns forever (and have kept their promise).
+Quarterback Bernie Kosar, from nearby Youngstown, has had a spectacular career at the University of Miami.
+The Browns draft Kosar with the first pick in the 1985 supplemental draft.
+As popular as any Cleveland athlete since Jimmy Brown and Rocky Colavito, Kosar is adored by Clevelanders.
+Nevertheless, when injuries limit his production, the team releases him after losing Game 10 of the 1993 season.
+Fans are furious; a multitude swear off the Browns forever, and many keep their promise.

 Herb Score gets hit by a line drive.

-In his first two years in MLB (1955-56), left-handed pitcher Herb Score was as good as anyone ever.
-He won 36 games and led the league in strikeouts both seasons.
-But in his third appearance of 1957, on May 7, he was hit in the eye by a line drive and was never a successful pitcher afterwards.
-The Indians, too, were never the same.
-This injury crushed the Indians even more that when catcher Ray Fosse’s career was busted by a shoulder injury when he was knocked over by Pete Rose in the 1970 All-Star Game.
+In his first two years in MLB (1955-56), left-handed pitcher Herb Score is as good as just about anyone ever.
+He wins 36 games and leads the league in strikeouts both seasons.
+But in his third appearance of 1957, on May 7, he is hit in the eye by a line drive and is never a successful pitcher afterwards.
+The Indians, too, are never the same.
+Score’s injury crushes the Indians even more than when catcher Ray Fosse’s career is busted by a shoulder injury when he is knocked over by Pete Rose in the 1970 All-Star Game.